Baklaja25/ingrego/content/blog/7-day-healthy-meal-plan-ai-easy.md

 ---
 title: "7-Day Healthy Meal Plan Made Easy with Smart AI"
 excerpt: "Follow this simple 7-day AI-generated meal plan for healthy eating with no stress.
-Balanced, quick, and beginner-friendly."
+Balanced, quick, and beginner-friendly meals that fit your lifestyle perfectly."
 date: "2025-01-20"
 author: "IngreGo Team"
 tags: